On the Rank of Multigraded Differential Modules: Differential modules

-Bounds on the rank of a differential module will be obtained by comparing the rank and the Betti number.
+Bounds on the rank of a differential module will be obtained by comparing the rank and an invariant that we call the Betti number of a differential module.
 To define the Betti number we will need a notion of a tensor product of differential modules.
-However adapting the usual definition of the tensor product between complexes fails to produce a differential module when applied to two differential modules.
+However, adapting the usual definition of a tensor product between complexes fails to produce a differential module when applied to two differential modules.
 To work around this we recall the construction of a tensor product of a complex and a differential module, along with some of its properties \cite[\S 1]{MR2308849}.